Things to bring with you on collection day

-*Plastic bag and kitchen roll to clean up any toilet accidents
+*Plastic bag with kitchen or toilet roll to clean up any toilet accidents.

 Thank you for choosing a Churchills Australian Labradoodle Puppy.
 We hope that you enjoy many years of companionship, fun and entertainment.